 Mathematics: Applications and interpretation - for students who are interested in developing their mathematics for describing our world, modelling and solving practical problems using the power of technology.
 Students who take Mathematics: Applications and interpretation will be those who enjoy mathematics best when seen in a practical context.

 Our Schools will accept either one or both of the reformed Mathematics routes at Higher Level.

 We expect all students to have a good standard of English in order to successfully study on a course.
-The minimum English language requirement is GCSE grade C or 4, though the requirements for some courses may be higher.
-Please refer to the web pages for full details of the course English requirements and acceptable alternative qualifications.
+Our minimum English language requirement at GCSE is grade C or 4 although many of our courses have higher requirements.